averkoc/tools/mac.md

   * If you have [Arm-based architecture M1/M2/M3](https://ubuntu.com/download/server/arm) this is ok
     *  Here is a [Youtube video](https://www.youtube.com/watch?v=JrNS3brSnmA) that shows how to install Ubuntu server into Mac M1/M2/M3.
 Note: The video shows also how to change the server into Desktop Ubuntu but don't do that part.
 The video is very similar to my video where I install Ubuntu server to Intel-based Mac - just the installation media is different.

-* Start UTM and create new Virtual Machine
- * See the video for future steps